A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Computation

 \subsection{Scalable AI Model Training}

-The virtual services offered by the Metaverse should be intelligent and personalized.
-In order to achieve this vision at scale, AI, such as in speech recognition and content generation, will be a key enabler.
-AI techniques are ubiquitous and getting better with every passing day.
-The virtual service can even mimic the cognitive abilities of the human by using AI techniques so that the NPCs in the Metaverse are smart enough to provide intelligent decisions.
-Even tools can be provided to the users to build their NPCs in the Metaverse~\cite{Inworld}.
-However, today's complex DL models are often computation and memory-intensive when performing training or computing for inference results.
+The virtual services, e.g., AR/VR recommender systems and cognitive avatars, offered by the Metaverse should be intelligent and personalized.
+To achieve this vision at scale, AI, such as in speech recognition and content generation, will be a key engine.
+The virtual services in the Metaverse can even mimic the cognitive abilities of avatars by using AI techniques so that non-player characters (NPCs) in the Metaverse are smart enough to make intelligent decisions.
+Even tools can be provided to the users to build their avatars in the Metaverse.
+However, today's complex DL models are often computation- and storage-intensive when performing training or computing for inference results.
 It is especially so for consumer-grade edge devices with resource constraints.
 Therefore, besides the offloading techniques discussed above, the computation efficiencies of the edge devices can also be increased through DL model compression and acceleration.
 Model compression improves the processing speed and also reduces the storage and communication cost~\cite{cheng2017survey} such that it is more feasible for model training and inference to be performed locally on edge devices with limited resources, e.g., HMDs.